vikhari/DEFAULTS/readme.md

-# Bare necessities...forget about your worries and your strife!
+# Bare necessities - forget about your worries & your strife!
 Cheat sheets, configs, mappings, settings, templates, and other useful temporary stuff.
 All you'll ever need to do just about anything yet still feel not overwhelmed! #TrustMe